What is network-attached storage?

 NAS is a file storage system.
 There are three main storage methodologies:

-In file storage, you can store data in files, organize files into folders, and place them under a hierarchy of directories and subdirectories.
+In cloud file storage, you can store data in files, organize files into folders, and place them under a hierarchy of directories and subdirectories.
 It is a popular and familiar storage technique.

 Block storage breaks a file into smaller chunks (or blocks) and stores each block separately under a unique address.
 The computer can store blocks anywhere on the device.
 The server's operating system uses the unique address to reassemble the blocks into the file.
 This is faster than looking through hierarchies to access a file.